tier4/umber_dds/README.md

 ./target/debug/examples/shapes_demo -m s
 ```

-At the beginning of this program, logging for UmberDDS behavior is initialized using log4rs.
+At the beginning of this program, logging for Umber DDS behavior is initialized using log4rs.
 If the `shapes_logging.yml` file is found, its configuration is used; otherwise, logs whose level is Warn or higher are output to the console.

 #### shapes_demo_for_autotest